GuilhermeCunha/nodejs-clean-architecture-api/README.md

-# Guilherme Cunha - Strider Backend Assessment
+# API using Clean Architecture

 ## About
-This project is a 100% functional API with filtering, paging, sorting and expansion created using Clean Architecture.
+This project is a 100% functional API with filtering, paging, sorting created using Clean Architecture.
 At the moment this API can be run serverless or not, besides allowing to choose between SQLite and MySQL databases.

 The project has several tools that help in the quality and maintainability of the code, such as Jest, Prettier, Eslint, Supertest, and a Debug already configured for VS Code.

-To facilitate testing, I created the possible API calls in Postman, and you can import them through the file "posterr-api.postman_collection.json".
+To facilitate testing, I created the possible API calls in Postman, and you can import them through the file "posts-api.postman_collection.json".
 Additionally, I created seeds to insert the following users and posts into the database:
 ```javascript
 // Users
 [